ca-carr/smart_contracts/2025/Seminar-3.0.md

 ## Step 3
 Fresh from your success of steps 1 and 2, we are now going to find out how we can interact with these testnet smart contracts.

-First we need to install Visual Studio Code (VS code), linke here: https://code.visualstudio.com/download
+First we need to install Visual Studio Code (VS code), linke here: https://code.visualstudio.com/download.
+Alternatively we can start a codespace on Github, if you are more comfortable with that.

 Once installed we will open it, and navigate to our local directory we created called seminar3.
 It should look something like the image below.